nomcomm/communication_teacher_nlg/README.md

-Analysis for Lim & Schmälzle.
+Build-a-Bot Workshop Materials from Lim & Schmälzle.
 (2023).
 =============================================
 Build-a-Bot workshop materials referenced in Lim & Schmälzle. (in print).
 Exploring the mechanisms of AI message generation: A chatbot development activity for students. _Communication Teacher_. https://doi.org/10.1080/17404622.2023.2269258.